Google Search Console URL Inspection API

 The developer documentation has a complete overview of the Search Console API use restrictions.
 The limit is imposed for every Search Console website property (calls querying the same website multiple times) when using the URL Inspection API:

-Since it has constraints, you can’t execute the API on each URL over every site in one day.
+Since it has constraints, you can’t execute the API for every URL on every site in a single day.
 The API’s daily limit is 2,000 inquiries, with a per-minute restriction of 600 searches.
 So, I don’t think it would be possible to test it against your complete one-million-page site right now.
-Instead, you’ll have to queue stuff up or do it case-by-case.
+Instead, you’ll have to queue things up or do it on a case-by-case basis.

 Key Takeaway

 Google Search Console’s URL Inspection tool provides extensive information about a page.
-It displays the URL’s discovery in sitemaps, the time and date the page was crawled, indexing metadata including the user and Google-selected canonical, and schemas identified by Google.
+It displays the URL’s discovery in sitemaps, the date and time the page was crawled, indexing metadata, including the user- and Google-selected canonical, and schemas identified by Google.

-Thanks to the URL Inspection API, SEOs and developers can now analyze sites in bulk and regularly develop automation to monitor crucial pages.
+Thanks to the URL Inspection API, SEOs and developers can now analyze sites in bulk and regularly automate monitoring of crucial pages.
 It will be fascinating to observe how programmers leverage the API to create helpful custom scripts.

 Feedback